HeyMoon/learningenglish/EnglishVocabularyInUse-Upper-intermediate/unit_4/guessing_and_explaining_meaning_unit.md

 2. remaining popular or useful for a long time:

-   For longevity in car design, you really need to keep is simple.
+   For longevity in car design, you really need to keep it simple.

 #### majestic
 adjective